-So, to claim this treasure is a first step towards accessing the knowledge that transcends humanity and the microscopic fraction on the cosmic timeline that it occupies.
+Hence, to claim this treasure is a first step towards attaining a knowledge that transcends humanity and the microscopic fraction on the cosmic timeline that it occupies.

 “Knowing your own darkness is the best method for dealing with the darknesses of other people.” ― C.G.
 Jung

-The treasure is a new insight into the workings of a human being, and therefore, of the human world.
+The newfound treasure is a unique insight into the workings of a human being, and therefore, of the human world.
 It is a beginning to acceptance of Man’s nature as it is.
-Man’s flaws are nau’t, but simply an expression of his individuality.
+Man’s flaws are nau’t, but simply an expression of his uniqueness.
 He needs no saving, but from his own self.
-Imaginably, acquiring an understanding of this kind can open one’s eyes to a world which can be extremely exploitative and unforgiving towards those who know not of this treasure…
+Imaginably, to achieve an understanding of this nature is to open one’s eyes to a world that can be extremely deceitful and unforgiving towards those who know not of the treasure…

 “How do you sell an anti-ageing moisturiser?
 You make someone worry about ageing.
 How do you get people to vote for a political party?
 You make them worry about immigration.
 How do you get them to buy insurance?
 By making them worry about everything.
 How do you get them to have plastic surgery?
 By highlighting their physical flaws.
 How do you get them to watch a TV show?
 By making them worry about missing out.
 How do you get them to buy a new smartphone?
 By making them feel like they are being left behind.” ― Matt Haig

 A thinker is proficient in the ways of logic and reason.
 Logic, at its ultimate, has eventually to lead to realisations like the hard-hitting reality of our solitary, incommunicable cranial experience that we call Life and how it carries no meaning in itself.
-In the typical thinker’s mind, unless denial kicks in, such realizations may lead to exaggerated situations.
+In the typical thinker’s mind, unless denial kicks in, such realizations may lead to unfavourably exaggerated situations.
 However, rare few people come in terms with the reality and arm themselves with the acceptance of this knowledge.
 These people possess a kind of power that can severely twist amateur thinkers’ trains of thought.

 The Thinker’s Plight